trfahim/Brute-Force-Password-Generator/README.md

 ## Installation
 - git clone https://github.com/trfahim/Brute-Force-Password-Generator.git
 - cd Brute-Force-Password-Generator
-- pip install colorama
-- pip install pyfiglet
--  pip install random
--  pip install string
+- pip install -r requirements.txt
 - python brute_force_generator.py
 ## Disclaimer
   - This tool is intended for educational and ethical purposes only.
 Do not use it for any illegal activities.
 The authors are not responsible for any misuse of this tool.